Testing-Dozen/testing-dozen.github.io/README.md

   * [Exploratory Testing Dynamics](https://www.developsense.com/resource/et-dynamics3.pdf)
   * [QA Engineer Roadmap - conceptual learning map](https://roadmap.sh/qa)

+# Session 2.1 - Installing your dev environment

+Multiple steps:
+  * install vscode (see it starts)
+  * add local folder and open that in vscode
+  * install python (on mac, start with installing homebrew, then install 'brew install python3.11' / on win download and install python 3.11)
+  * install node (use homebrew on mac / install windows)
+  * verify python work by 'python --version' (win) / 'python3 --version' (mac)
+  * add simple file.py with 'print('whatever')' in it and run it with 'python file.py'
+  * create python virtual environment for your project with 'python -m venv .venv'
+  * activate environment by 'source .venv/bin/activate' on mac or restarting your terminal on windows
+  * define pytest as test framework for test lab in vscode to see test_files and test_methods() in runner
+  * verify git is installed by 'git --version' and install if missing
+  * install python dependencies by writing dependencies on requirement.txt and running 'pip install -r requirements.txt'
+  * make changes in git project, try commit&sync in IDE
+  * define git.name and git.email from command line
+  * create keys for github access on git bash
+  * learn to navigate folders with 'cd ..' and 'cd folder_name' and check files in folder with 'dir' or 'ls' / 'ls -la'

 ## Targeted Skills

 Can do the testing job?